-Coupled systems exist with varying complexity of exchanges between models.
+- Coupled systems exist with varying complexity of exchanges between models.
 For example, a common approach for the coupling of hydrodynamics and sea ice is to run both systems at the same time and exchange information both ways.
 These are termed fully or two-way coupled systems.
-In these two-way coupled systems, the independent models often communicate with each other through an interface code ("coupler") which allows the independent models to operate on different grids and with different timesteps (Larson et al. 2005, Valcke, 2013, Hanke et al. 2016).
+In these two-way coupled systems, the independent models often communicate with each other through an interface code ("coupler") which allows the independent models to operate on different grids and with different timesteps (Valcke, 2013).
 As the number of components interacting with each other increases the flexibility of including a coupler becomes increasingly attractive.
-Figure 1 illustrates the Regional Environmental Prediction system under development in the United Kingdom, with complex exchanges between five different models.
-Part of this unifying frameworkand the most usual approach, is the use of coupling A coupling software creates a computational interface between separate systems that allows the passing of information between them without undue intrusion into the code of the modelling systems.
-This approach is widely used (e.g. Lewis et al., 2018; Pianezze et al., 2022; Wahle et al., 2017) but other approaches exist.
-ECMWF (Wedi et al., 2015) have integrated their various modelling components into a single executable with the passing of information being done internally within the code rather than through a separate coupling software.
-Figure 1 illustrates the Regional Environmental Prediction system under development in the United Kingdom, with complex exchanges between five different models, using three different coupling approaches (Best et al., 2004, Valcke 2005, Bruggeman and Bolding, 2014).
+Figure 1 illustrates the Regional Environmental Prediction system under - 45 development in the United Kingdom, with complex exchanges between five different models.

 Figure 1: Regional coupled system under development in the United Kingdom for in the Regional Environmental Prediction project (Lewis et al., 2019), bringing together all the models run by the Met Office for short-term predictions and climate projections.
-Arrows represent exchanges between models - either as integrated coupling at the time-step (Best et al. 2004) (UM/JULES), 2D coupling through the OASIS coupler (Valckle et al. 2013) (UM / WaveWatch III / NEMO) or 3D coupling through the FABM coupler (Bruggeman and Bolding, 2014) (NEMO/ERSEM).
+Arrows represent exchanges between models - either as integrated coupling at the time-step (UM/JULES), 2D coupling through the OASIS coupler (Valckle et al. 2013) (UM / WaveWatch III / NEMO) or 3D coupling through the FABM coupler (NEMO/ERSEM).

-65 2 Why is coupling important for Ocean Prediction?
+2 Why is coupling important for Ocean Prediction?

 Atmosphere / ocean coupling is common practice at the seasonal and decadal timescales.
-At these scales, most of the memory is contained in the ocean and in coupled interactions, such as for the El Nino Southern Oscillation (ENSO).
+At these scales, most of the memory 55 is contained in the ocean and in coupled interactions, such as for the El Nino Southern Oscillation (ENSO).
 Indeed, both the ocean and atmosphere can propagate an anomaly in the other component to remote places.
-For example, oceanic equatorial waves generated by wind anomalies can propagate to the whole tropical Pacific and generate an El Nino event, and in turn the atmosphere may generate teleconnections from the tropics to the mid-latitudes through upper-level Rossby wave trains in the troposphere or planetary waves in the stratosphere, and influence the ocean back in remote ocean basins (Hardiman et al., 2019; Kim et al., 2012).
-These may take longer than 10-days to propagate and are therefore sources of seasonal and multi-annual forecast signals.
+For example, oceanic equatorial waves generated by wind anomalies can propagate to the whole tropical Pacific and generate an El Nino event, and in turn the atmosphere may generate teleconnections from the tropics to the mid-latitudes through upper-level Rossby wave trains in the troposphere or planetary waves in the stratosphere, and influence the ocean back in remote ocean basins (Hardiman et al.,

+60 2019; Kim et al., 2012).
+These may take longer than 10-days to propagate and are therefore sources of seasonal and multiannual forecast signals.
 For short-term marine prediction, coupling is emerging as a new potential for improving both atmospheric and oceanic predictions (Brassington et al., 2015).

-A clear and extremely well documented weather situation when air-sea coupling is key for both atmosphere and ocean are tropical cyclone forecasts: the strength of tropical cyclones is decreased through large decreases in sea surface temperature (SST) caused by intense turbulent fluxes, deepening of the surface mixed layer by entrainment (Vellinga et al., 2020; Mogensen et al., 2017; Castillo et al., 2022; Feng et al., 2019) and (if the cyclone translation speed is slow) by upwelling (Corale et al., 2023; Yablonsky et al., 2009).
-In more general situations, coupling reduces the lifetime of mesoscale eddies and dampens submesoscale currents through dampening of the wind stress curl and heat fluxes (Yang et al., 2019; Renault et al., 2016; Renault et al., 2018; Dawe and Thompson, 2006).
-Coupling also sometimes involves a higher resolution atmosphere than forcing, which then results in more turbulent eddy kinetic energy in the ocean (Storto et al., 2023).
+A clear and extremely well documented weather situation when air-sea coupling is key for both atmosphere and ocean are tropical cyclone forecasts: the strength of tropical cyclones is decreased through large decreases in SST caused by intense

+- 65 turbulent fluxes, deepening of the surface mixed layer by entrainment (Vellinga et al., 2020; Mogensen et al., 2017; Castillo et al., 2022; Feng et al., 2019) and (if the cyclone translation speed is slow) by upwelling (Corale et al., 2023; Yablonsky et al., 2009).
+In more general situations, coupling reduces the lifetime of mesoscale eddies and dampens submesoscale currents through dampening of the wind stress curl and heat fluxes (Yang et a., 2019; Renault et al., 2016; Renault et al., 2018; Dawe and Thompson, 2006).
+Coupling also sometimes involves a higher resolution atmosphere than forcing, which then results in - 70 more turbulent eddy kinetic energy in the ocean (Storto et al., 2023).
 In the tropics, dynamical waves in the atmosphere and ocean can influence each other.
 For example, Madden Julian Oscillation (MJO) atmospheric events in the Indian Ocean can be modulated by coupling (Fu et al., 2017) or simply by the diurnal cycle of SST (Karlowska et al., 2023).
 Convectively Coupled Kelvin waves also generate a strong signal in the Indian ocean (Azaneu et al., 2021).